wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.12.1  Fixed layout issue with activity posts for gallery items

 14.12    Core: New shortcode: [wps-close-account].
 Displays a button allowing a user to close their account.
          Core: Added test alert via WPS Pro->Setup->Alerts.